 If you’re looking to make big gains from financial assets, investing in smaller companies is a better idea than investing in Bitcoin, in my view.
 As smaller companies grow, their share prices tend to rise as well.
 That means if you pick the right stocks, you could potentially turn £1k into £2k, £5k, or even £20k, with a little patience.

-With that in mind, here’s a look at two smaller growth companies I believe have considerable investment potential right now.
+With that in mind, here’s a look at two smaller growth companies I’m backing right now.